Which city is cheaper, Panama City or Gainesville?

-If you're trying to decide where to visit between Gainesville or Panama City, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Gainesville or Panama City, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Home to the University of Florida as well as Santa Fe College, the town of Gainesville has all of the shopping, entertainment, and restaurants that you could want in a college town - plus easy access to a number of outdoor adventures from canoeing, diving, and kayaking to birding, fishing, hiking, and biking.
 Some of the top features include the Butterfly Rainforest, the Florida Museum of Natural History, the Kanapaha Botanical Gardens, and Devil's Millhopper Geological State Park.

 As the tropical breeze kisses your face amidst the never-ending rows of palm trees and high-rise beach condos, you find both pleasure and peace in this popular beach vacation spot.
 Such a city could be no place else than Panama City, Florida, located on the Florida Panhandle on the Gulf Coast.
 The entire region is known for it's calm beach with white sand, blue water, and spring break and summer vacation fun.
 Panama City offers a multitude of hotels, parks, beaches, and restaurants to make it a prime destination to both party and relax.
 However, as you explore the city, you will find that Panama City acquires its own diverse, vibrant character unique to other beach towns.
 Bring out the fishing rods and boogie boards and take advantage of one of Florida's most popular destinations!
 It's a great destination for families, kids, younger travelers, singles, couples, and retirees alike.